adamkdean/simple-slack-notify/README.md

 ## Example usage

-The simplest notification would consist of relying on the defaults you set when creating the webhook, and simply providing some text.
+The simplest use would consist of relying on the webook's defaults and simply providing some text.

 ```
 - name: Simple notification